 E. E and I got hitched in November of 2004.
 He was born and raised in Buffalo, New York and graduated in 2001 from a prestigious engineering school (which is something I am endlessly proud of) with a chemical engineering degree.
 He is my best friend and I am so honored to be his wife.
 Someday he’d like to write a novel.

 C. C came to us in January of 2014 and completes our little family quite nicely.
-She enjoys looking at books, putting puzzles together, snuggling, asking a LOT of questions, and petting the cat.
-She is amazing already and we all adore her very much.
+She enjoys looking at books, reciting audiobooks from memory, putting puzzles together, snuggling, asking a LOT of questions, and

 And, in memory…..